Aboriginal and Torres Strait Islander cultural appreciation

 1995

-The National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families is established in response to efforts made by key Indigenous agencies and communities.
+The National Inquiry into the Separation of Aboriginal and Torres Strait Islander Children from their Families is established in response to efforts made by key agencies and communities.

 1996